SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 .. note::

    The tokens ``=``, ``->``, ``//``, ``/*``, ``*/``, ``.``,
-   and the unary prefix operator ``&`` are reserved.
+   and the prefix operator ``&`` are reserved.
-   These tokens can't be overloaded, nor can they be used to define custom operators.
+   These tokens can't be overloaded, nor can they be used as custom operators.

 The whitespace around an operator is used to determine whether an operator is used as a prefix operator, a postfix operator,